Revolving Line of Credit Requirements: What You Need to Know [2023]

 • Take advantage of bulk purchase or early payment discounts

-Unlike funds from small business loans, which disappear after you use them, the money in a credit line is always available.
+Unlike funds from small business loans, which disappear after you use them, money in a revolving credit line is always available.
+You can draw the same funds again after you’ve repaid them, which provides an always-available capital source to help you manage costs and invest in your business.

 You only need to apply once to get ongoing access.
 And because you can withdraw money as needed, your business remains secure even when unexpected expenses arise or customers don’t pay on time.